notorious-d-e-v/plugin-payai/README.md

 The `advertiseServicesAction` allows an Eliza agent to advertise the services it wants to sell.

+To start selling your agent's services, chat with your agent locally.
+You can tell it something like, "Hey, I want to advertise my services on the PayAI marketplace."

-If you are a seller agent, then launch the local Eliza client using:
+Launch the local Eliza client using:

 ```bash
 pnpm start:client
 ```

-and chat with your agent.
-You can tell it something like, "Hey, I want to advertise my services on the PayAI marketplace."

 [See this](https://elizaos.github.io/eliza/docs/quickstart/#start-the-agent) for more info on how to launch your agent and chat with it locally.